FuryFiber/GL/README.md

 ![](/docs/ALL.png)
 ## VCO
 The voltage controlled oscillator is the sound source of the synthesiser.
 It creates different wave forms within the audio frequency spectrum.
-A basic oscillator is able to output a sine, square, triangle and saw wave.
-Ideally it has modulation inputs to control the frequency.
-Both a standard 1 volt per octave to control the base frequency and a frequency modulation input should be present.
-Additionally, a sync input could also be added.
+This oscillator is able to output a sine, square, triangle and saw wave.
+It has modulation inputs to control the frequency.
+Both a standard 1 volt per octave to control the base frequency and a frequency modulation input are present.
+The VCO also implements sync which means that another VCO signal can be used to reset the phase of the first VCO's signal.

 ## VCA
 The voltage controlled amplifier controls the amplitude of a wave.
-This is a very simple module that needs an input for the wave that is being controlled and an input to modulate the amplitude using modulation sources.
+This is a very simple module that has an input for the wave that is being controlled and an input to modulate the amplitude using modulation sources.
 It then outputs the modified wave.

 ## VCF
-The voltage controlled filter will be the most intricate of the proposed modules.
+The voltage controlled filter is be the most intricate of the proposed modules.
 A filter is used to remove unwanted harmonics.
 A filter often supports one or more of the following types of filtering: low pass, high pass and band pass.
-A low pass filter will remove harmonics above the cutoff frequency, a high pass filter will remove the harmonics below the cutoff and a badpass will only allow the harmonics within a range around the cutoff frequency to pass through.
+A low pass filter removes harmonics above the cutoff frequency, a high pass filter removes the harmonics below the cutoff and a badpass will only allow the harmonics within a range around the cutoff frequency to pass through.
 In hardware this can be done relatively easily.
 Since in a digital synthesizer the only input the filter has is the input voltage at a given point in time mathematical functions are needed to compute which voltage to send out.

 The GL-VCF provides both IIR and FIR filtering, the filtering method can be switched in the context menu under `Filter settings`->`mode`.
 The IIR filter is a cascading butterworth filter using 3 biquad filters and passing the output from one on to the next.
+The IIR filter also implements resonance in the form of a biquad peak boost filter.
+This filter is applied after the 3 biquad filters.
+Currently the filter becomes unstable and crashes after a couple seconds when gain or bandwidth are 0.
 The FIR filter is a basic FIR filter using the window-sinc method.
 Specifically, the hamming window function is used.

 ## LFO